 One of the main goals of biorefineries is to contribute to a more sustainable industry by using biomass instead of fossil fuels and by reducing greenhouse gas emissions and other pollutants.
 Biorefineries can be classified according to four main raw materials.
-The first generation of biorefinery using food crops as feeds is in an obvious conflict between energy and food.
-Therefore, there is no chance of further development of 1G biorefineries.
-The second-generation biorefineries (2G) using lignocellulosic biomass (forest and agricultural residues, energy crops, etc.) are still in intensive development in Europe.
+The first generation of biorefinery using food crops as feeds is in an obvious conflict between energy and food, therefore, there is no chance of further development of the 1G biorefineries.
+The secondgeneration biorefineries (2G) using lignocellulosic biomass (forest and agricultural residues, energy crops, etc.) are still in intensive development in Europe.
 There are approx. 300 commercial and demonstration biorefineries in the EU.
 The third-generation (3G) biorefineries aim to utilize microbial cell factories to convert renewable energies and atmospheric CO2 into biofuels and chemicals in a carbon-neutral manner.
-3G biorefineries transform renewable energy and CO2 into algae biomass that can be used to produce a wide variety of food, feed, pharmaceuticals, chemicals, and biofuels.
-This is the transition from lignocellulosic raw materials (2G biorefinery) to the use of CO_2 for the production of biofuels and bio-chemicals (3G biorefinery).
+The 3G biorefineries transform renewable energy and CO2 into algae biomass that can be used to produce a wide variety of food, feed, pharmaceuticals and chemicals, and biofuels.
+This is the transition from lignocellulosic raw materials (2G biorefinery) to the use of CO2 for the production of biofuels and bio-chemicals (3G biorefinery).
 The fourth generation (4G) biorefinery uses genetically modified plants and microorganisms with high CO2 absorption capacity to produce biofuels and biochemicals (Cavelius et al., 2023; Sriariyanun et al., 2024).

-It is estimated that downstream processes make up from 50% to 90% of total production costs (Pais et al., 2016).
-The final products from algae result from a series of costly processes such as disintegration and separation (extraction, purification of the main target component).
+It is estimated that downstream processes make up from 50% up to 90% of total production costs (Pais et al., 2016) the final products from algae result from a series of costly processes such as disintegration and separation (extraction, purification of the main target component).
 Economic challenges still limit the large-scale exploitation of microalgae-based biorefineries, particularly for the cost-intensive cultivation step and low biomass yield.
 According to Rafa et al. (2021) analysis, priority should be given to combining microalgae and aquaculture farming in wastewater and coproducing high-value multi-products to achieve a cost-effective 3G biorefinery.
-It is worth emphasizing that during the last conferences of the European-algae-industry-summit (Annual European Algae Industry Summit), the topic of 3G biofuels was practically paid no attention, while both scientists and industry focused on the production of value-added products such as pharmaceuticals, cosmetics and others, and their economically viable applications.
+It is worth emphasizing that during the last conferences of the European-algaeindustry-summit series of conferences (Annual European Algae Industry Summit) the topic of 3G biofuels is practically not paid attention to, while both scientists and industry focus on the production of value-added products such as pharmaceuticals, cosmetics and others, and their economically viable applications.

-One of the leading examples of value-added bioproducts is phycocyanin (C-PC), with therapeutic features including antioxidant, anti-inflammatory and anti-cancer properties (price $\in 106/\text{mg}$) (Jiang et al., 2017).
+One of the leading examples of value-added bioproducts is phycocyanin (C-PC), with therapeutic properties as an antioxidant, anti-inflammatory and anti-cancer properties (price $\in 106/mg$) (Jiang et al., 2017).
 Phycocyanin (C-PC) occurs as the major phycobiliprotein in many cyanobacteria and as a secondary phycobiliprotein in some red algae.
-The pigment has a single visible absorption maximum between 615 and 620 nm and a fluorescence emission maximum at ~ 650 nm.
+The pigment has a single visible absorption maximum between 615 and 620 nm and a fluorescence emission maximum at ~650 nm.
 C-PC is a soluble phycobiliprotein synthesized in cyanobacteria and is considered a high-value product due to its brilliant blue color and fluorescent properties.
 The factor limiting the wider use of C-PC (from mesophilic strains Spirulina, Arthrospira platensis) is the narrow range of its thermal and pH stability.
-C-PC from A. platensis is denatured at > 45 °C and outside the pH range of 4-7, which causes loss of blue color, fluorescence and antioxidant properties and limits its use in the food, cosmetic and textile industries.
-Moreover, the procedures typical for Spirulina were ineffective (low C-PC recovery) and required many purification steps (Manirafasha et al., 2016).
+C-PC from A. platensis is denatured at > 45°C and outside the pH range 4-7, which causes loss of blue color, fluorescence and antioxidant properties and limits its use in the food, cosmetic and textile industries.
+Moreover, the procedures typical for Spirulina were ineffective (low C-PC recovery) and required many purification steps (Manirafasha et al., 2016; Yu et al., 2017).